VA Construction Loan

 • What happens if construction costs come in higher than the as-completed appraisal?

-• Am I exempt from the VA funding fee, and if so, does that carry over to a construction loan?
+• Am I exempt from the VA funding fee, and if so, does that exemption carry over to a construction loan?

 Frequently Asked Questions